giacomoponzuoli3/KirunaExplorer/README.md

 - POST `/link`: adds a new link between two documents:
   - has no parameters
   - body contains the IDs of the documents to link, and the ID of the link itself
-  - returns a 200 code in case of success, a 503 code in case of errors
+  - returns a 200 code in case of success, a 409 code if the link is already present in the database, a 503 code in case of errors
 - GET `/link`: retrieves a list of all the links in the database:
   - has no parameters nor body
-  - returns a 200 code and a list with the retrieved links' info when successful, a 503 code in case of errors
+  - returns a 200 code and a list with the retrieved links' info when successful, a 404 code if no links are present in the database, a 503 code in case of errors
+- DELETE `/link`: removes a link from the database:
+  - has no parameters
+  - body contains the IDs of the documents to link, and the ID of the link itself
+  - returns a 200 code in case of success, a 503 code in case of errors
+- PATCH `/link`: modifies a link's information
+  - has no parameters
+  - body contains the IDs of the documents to link, and the ID of the link itself
+  - returns a 200 code in case of success, a 404 code if the link is not present in the database, a 409 code if the updated link is already present in the database, a 503 code in case of errors

 - GET `/stakeholders`: retrieves a list of all the stakeholders in the database:
   - has no parameters nor body
-  - returns a 200 code and a list with the retrieved stakeholders' info when successful, a 503 code in case of errors
+  - returns a 200 code and a list with the retrieved stakeholders' info when successful,a 404 code if no stakeholder information is on the database, a 503 code in case of errors

+- GET `/coordinates`: retrieves all the geo-referenced documents in the database:
+  - has no parameters nor body
+  - returns a 200 code and a list with all the documents' information when successful, a 503 code in case of errors
+- POST `/coordinates`: adds geo-referencing information to a document:
+  - has no parameters
+  - body contains the id of the document to update and the coordinates (or list of coordinates) to geo-reference the document
+  - returns a 200 code when successful, a 503 code in case of errors
+- PATCH `/coordinates/update`: edits the geo-referencing information of a document:
+  - has no parameters
+  - body contains the id of the document to update and the new coordinates (or list of coordinates)
+  - returns a 200 code when successful, a 503 code in case of errors

 ## Database Tables